roterdam/CS-4240---Phase-3/Phase3/readMe.txt

 	from the last statement of B1 to the first statement of B2, or (2) Control flow can fall through from B1 to B2 because: (i) B2 immediately follows B1, and (ii) B1 does not end with an unconditional branch(goto)
+	d) printOutNewCode - This method orders the basic blocks and then prints out the IR code
 4) RegisterColoring.java
+This is the class that will take in a block and then read its information to create a graph out of the registers and color them appropriately.
+It uses the following methods, which are all self explainatory by the names.
+For more detailed information, read the java docs.
+	makeRegisters, determineNeighbors, determineLiveliness, colorRegisters, makeIRCode,
+	determineSaves, determineLoads, makeNewIRCode
 5) RegisterNode.java
+	This class is used in the CFG graph coloring of registers.
+It is used to put a regsiter in a node.
+	A register node contains:variable, color, lineNumber,first (instance) ,last (instance), neighbors;

+To run the CFG code, all you have to do is use the following two lines of code:
+CFG controlFlowGraph = new CFG();
+ArrayList<String> code = controlFlowGraph.doCFG(ex1);

+Where "ex1" is a String of IRcode with each line separated by "\n".
+You can also navigate to RegisterAllocation.java and uncomment the first for loop.

+/****************************EBB *********************************************\
+All of the EBB code is contained either in the EBB package, or uses some files from the CFG package.
+EBB is Extended Basic Blocks.
+Here are explainations of each EBB file:
+1) EBBMethods
+	Ignore this file.
+It is never used.
+2) EBBNode
+	This is a node representing an Extended Basic Block.
+It contains a list of the internal basic blocks, a list of the EBB successors, and the IR code for the EBB.
+3) MakeEBB
+	This is the main method for EBB.
+It's methods are self explainatory.
+The main method is doEBB.
+	It does the following: create basic blocks and connect them using CFG methods, make extended basic blocks (where the first block can have multiple successors, but other blocks can only have one), connect the basic blocks in a directed graph, do the register coloring and optimization as in CFG, replace variables with registers, and add loads and stores.

+/*************** EBB AND CFG *********************\
+Both EBB and CFG return an arraylist of strings, with each element in the arraylist being a line of the IR code.
+Both EBB and CFG were tested using the following two IR codes:
+// white space
+		String ex1 =X:, .space, 100,
+					Y:, .word, 100,
+					i:, .word, 0,
+					sum:, .word, 0,"
+					main:
+					brgeq, i, 100, end_loop
+					array_load, t1, X, i
+					array_load, t2, Y, i
+					mult, t3, t1, t2
+					add, sum, sum, t3
+					add, i, i, 1
+					goto, main, ,
+					end_loop:
+					call, printi, sum
+		String ex2 = print:
+					call, printi,
+					main:
+					call, print, 5
 For further information on methods, each of these files are java doc'd and commented.